turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/introduction_to_modules.markdown

 ### Goals

-* understand that modules fill three roles in Ruby.
+* understand that modules fill various roles in Ruby.
 * understand what a namespace is and how to create one with a module.
-* know how to mimic functional programming with a module.
 * use a module to create a mixin to be DRY.
 (Don't Repeat Yourself)

 ### Structure

 * 5 - Warmup
 * 25 - Namespacing
-* 20 - Functional Programming
-* 25 - Mixins.
+* 25 - Mixins

 ### Hook

-We're going to learn one simple tool that will teach us to do three completely different things in Ruby.
+We're going to learn one simple tool that will teach us to do two completely different things in Ruby.
 They are pretty awesome.

 ### Opening

-This class is going to cover ruby modules, and how they are used to create namespaces, mimic functional programming and provide us with mixins.
+This class is going to cover ruby modules, and how they are used to create namespaces, and provide us with mixins.

 ### Warm Up